damaigualca/demo-devops-java/README.md

 4. Configure alerts in Grafana.
 5. Access Grafana on your local machine by doing a port-forward to the Grafana pod.

-#### Detected Vulnerabilities

-1. System Vulnerability 1: [Description of Vulnerability 1]
-2. Found Vulnerability 2: [Description of Vulnerability 2]

-Note: Replace [Description of Vulnerability 1] and [Description of Vulnerability 2] with the actual descriptions of the detected vulnerabilities.

 ## License

 Copyright © 2023 Devsu.
 All rights reserved.